johnbillion/fair-tools/README.md

 Tools for the FAIR protocol.
 Create keys, create and manage DIDs, and build signed metadata for WordPress plugins.

+> [!CAUTION]
+> This package is not production ready and is under heavy development.
+Do not use this unless you are comfortable testing the FAIR protocol and ecosystem and for things to change and break.

+> [!IMPORTANT]
+> This is not an official FAIR tool.
+> The license of this repo does facilitate it being transferred to The FAIR Web Foundation at a later date should they wish.

 ## Installation

 ```bash